 Write it Down

-A great way to practice being grateful is to write it down in journal or notebook.
+A great way to practise being grateful is to write it down in a journal or notebook.
 Be specific though.
 Don’t write I’m grateful for the sunny weather.
 Write: I’m grateful it is sunny today so I can go for a long walk and feel the sun warming my skin.
 Start a gratitude journal to record your daily thoughts – it could even be one the whole family shares.

 Another fun idea is to have everyone in the family write down great things that happen on small pieces of paper.
 You could do this every day or just on certain days – whatever works for your family.
 Put all the pieces of paper into a jar.
 On New Year’s Eve, pull all the notes out and read them together as a family to celebrate your year.